-- Patient has negligible likelihood of multidrug-resistant TB (no known exposure to multidrug-resistant tuberculosis and no history of prior episodes of TB with poor compliance during treatment). - Patient has received standard multidrug antituberculosis therapy for two to three weeks.
-For patients with AFB sputum smear results that are negative or rarely positive, threshold for treatment may be shorter. - Patient has demonstrated complete adherence to treatment (e.g., is receiving directly observed therapy). - Patient has demonstrated evidence of clinical improvement (e.g., reduction in the frequency of cough or reduction of the grade of the AFB sputum smear result).
+- Patient has negligible likelihood of multidrug-resistant TB (no known exposure to multidrug-resistant tuberculosis and no history of prior episodes of TB with poor compliance during treatment). - Patient has received standard multidrug antituberculosis therapy for at least two weeks. - Patient has demonstrated complete adherence to treatment (e.g., is receiving directly observed therapy). - Patient has demonstrated evidence of clinical improvement (e.g., reduction in the frequency of cough or reduction of the grade of the AFB sputum smear result).